rah-0/hyperion/README.md

 #### Configuration
 Since the config can be big enough, JSON is preferred for flexibility.

+- Startup Args:
-- Args: config.json file path to be passed as an argument on startup
+  - config.json file path containing the cluster configuration
+  - data path where items will be stored
 - Hot Reload: required to modify the config without causing downtime
   - HTTP Endpoint: a POST request that will send the updated JSON config